What is myFSU?

 What is delegated access?

 Using delegated access functionality, you can grant system access to whomever you choose.
-Further, you can select what "pages," or categories of information, the delegate sees in the student system.
+Further, you can select what "pages", or categories of information belonging to you, the delegate sees in the student system.
 For example, if you want a parent to be able to see all of your information, but you want a sibling to see only your grades, you can customize access for each delegate.

 How do I establish delegated access?

-From your Student Center Self Service page, click the Share My Information button.
-Provide the delegate's name and email address.
+Sign into my.fsu.edu and click the SC icon under myFSU Links.
+On your FSU Student Homepage, select the My Info tile.
+Go to the Share My Information section and select Delegate Access To A New Contact.
+Read the Share My Information - Terms and Conditions and select I accept to proceed.
+On the Share My Information – Details screen, fill out the Delegate’s name, relationship, and contact email address.
 Select the check boxes corresponding to the informational categories you want the delegate to be able to access.
 Create a four-digit PIN code.
 The system sends an email notification containing further instructions to the delegate.
 IMPORTANT!
 You must communicate the PIN code to the delegate.
 For security reasons, the PIN code is not sent in the delegate's email notification.

 When is the PIN code used?